xentu/xentu-engine/docs/source/lua-code-reference/the-renderer-keyword.rst

 -----------------------------------------------

 This method tells the renderer to queue an instruction in it's buffer to draw text onto the screen.
-The method requires you provide an instance to a :ref:`Font <The Font Class>` class, some text, an x-y position, and a maximum width before wrapping onto the next line.
+The method requires you provide an instance to a :ref:`Font <The Font struct>` class, some text, an x-y position, and a maximum width before wrapping onto the next line.